 What about music, or the absence of music?

 When I start working on a new movie, I often listen to little bits of music or a score, and sometimes I write references into the script, like that song in “The Crying Game,” I wrote it into the script.
 But if you look at “Dog Day Afternoon” , there’s not one piece of music in it, from start to finish, and it’s so refreshing to see a movie without music too, oh my God.
 So sometimes silence can be as interesting as the music.

 How do you decide to use a soundtrack or hire a composer to write a score?

-You just want somebody that you want to collaborate with, and I like a composer who does all of the work himself.
-That’s something different from composers who use orchestrated music, in that case you feel you’re not getting the best work.
+You just want somebody you want to collaborate with, and I like a composer who does all of the work himself.
+That’s something different from composers who use orchestrated music; in that case, you feel you’re not getting the best work.
 I like a composer who gives me his heart and soul.

 Did it take you a long time to have full autonomy on the set?

 When I started making films—small European films—it was demanded of you, it was expected of you.
 When I made “Angel,” it was expected that I would also cut the movie and that it would reflect everything I wanted, just like “The Company of Wolves” or “Mona Lisa.”
 What I found really difficult, was when I began making bigger films and I had two very bad experiences.
 One of them was “High Spirits” which was kind of taken out of my hands, and I learned that it’s very difficult to control a movie when you’re not fully in control.
 If you do a Hollywood movie, that may be the situation you will find yourself in, no matter if you have final cut or not—unless you’re Steven Spielberg.
 If you spend 70 or 100 million dollars of studio’s money, they will preview it; they will want to make it responsive to the lowest common denominator.